cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 TODO find that ski builders or happy monkey snowboard blog post with explainer on press designs

 #### Clamp Press

 The simplest press design.

 The clamp press fits skis in between a top and bottom mold.
-Pressure is then applied to the skis from the top using clamps and/or weight.
+Pressure is applied to the skis from the top using clamps and/or weight.
 The weight can be from sandbags, buckets of water, or even a vehicle driven on top of the press.

 This press design is the easiest and cheapest to build, but it exerts low/uneven pressure, which can cause the final ski to not laminate properly.

 #### Vacuum Press

-Another cheap press design.
-The vacuum press works by placing the ski on top of the bottom section of a mold and covered in an air-tight film.
+The vacuum press works by placing the ski upon a bottom section mold and covered in an air-tight film.
 A vacuum pump is attached to the film and removes the air from the mold.
 The pressure differential between the vacuum inside the press vs. the atmospheric pressure outside is used to press the ski.

 Although the vacuum press has better pressure than the clamp press, the maximum pressure you can apply with a vacuum is 1 atmosphere or ~14.7 PSI.
 Effective pressure will be lower because it is hard to seal a perfect vacuum.
+Also, elevation above sea level lowers atmospheric pressure.

-Many woodworkers use this type of press to apply veneers.
+Many woodworkers use this vacuum presses to apply veneers.
 There are a few turnkey vacuum systems available for purchase from woodworking suppliers.
 If you're looking to build a DIY vacuum press, this is an often referenced guide. https://www.joewoodworker.com/veneering/welcome.htm

 #### Pneumatic Press

 This press is used by professional ski manufacturers and experienced hobby ski builders.
 The ski mold is typically only the bottom half, while the top section is displaced using an air bladder.
-Many TODO Some? or many? pneumatic presses use fire hoses as the bladder.
+Many pneumatic presses use a fire hose as the bladder.

-Each of these press designs use MDF molds
-TODO variable length MDF molds
+Fire hoses can withstand the air pressure.

 # Designing the Skis and Molds in CAD Software

 Tips
+- Design in metric, not imperial.
+The language of skiing is metric.
+You don't want to be constantly converting back and forth.
-- Render comments like the ski's center, effective edge, and measurement numbers to the final output within the software before you print.
+- Render comments like the ski's center, effective edge, and measurements to the final output within the software before you print.
 - Find a print shop that has a plotter printer to print your templates.
   You can easily fit a ski template and press template within a standard plotter's width.
   I sent my design to a local UPS store with a plotter.